rgopalrao-sonata-png/documents/LPR/updated_doc.md

 | Admin Portal CSV export | Once per `ENROLLMENTS_PAGE_SIZE` rows streamed |
 | API integrations / automated tooling | Depends on the polling interval of the client |

 **Planned improvement — [ENT0-9531](https://2u-internal.atlassian.net/browse/ENT0-9531):** We have already identified and scoped a caching layer to sit in front of the Snowflake call.
 Since `COURSE_PROGRESS` data refreshes only ~daily, a short-lived cache keyed per enterprise will eliminate redundant queries within the same refresh window, significantly reducing observed query volume while keeping the data as fresh as the underlying pipeline allows.
-The implementation subtask for this work is [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788).
+The implementation for this task is [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788).

 ---